iotaledger/goshimmer/docs/implementation_design/object_storage.md

 ```

 We continue to decompose our object into smaller pieces with help of `MarshalUtil` struct that keeps track of bytes, and a read offset.
-Then we use `marshalutil` build in methods on an appropriate parts of the byte stream with its length defined by the data
+Then we use `marshalutil` build in methods on the appropriate parts of the byte stream with its length defined by the data
 type of the struct field.
 This way, we are able to parse bytes to the correct Go data structure.

 ### ObjectStorage methods
 After defining marshalling and unmarshalling mechanism for`objectStorage` bytes conversion,
 we can start using it for its sole purpose, to actually store and read the particular parts of the project elements.

- - `Load` allows retrieving corresponding object based on provided id.
-For example, method on the message `objectStorage`
+ - `Load` allows retrieving the corresponding object based on the provided id.
+For example, the method on the message `objectStorage`
   is getting the cached object.
-- To convert object retrieved in the form of a cache to its own corresponding type, we can use `Unwrap`.
+- To convert an object retrieved in the form of a cache to its own corresponding type, we can use `Unwrap`.
  In the code below it will return the message wrapped by the cached object.
-- `Exists` - checks weather the object has been deleted if yest it is released from memory with `Release` method.
+- `Exists` - checks weather the object has been deleted.
+If so it is released from memory with the `Release` method.
     ```Go
     func (s *Storage) Message(messageID MessageID) *CachedMessage {
         return &CachedMessage{CachedObject: s.messageStorage.Load(messageID[:])}